 The Great Indian Novel is a Satire.
 A fictional work that takes the story of the epic, Mahabharata, and recasts as well as resets it in the context of the Indian Independence movement.
 The novel has 18 books within the book (very similar to the Mahabharata).The author very cleverly begins the story with Mahabharta as reference and then juxtaposes our prominent freedom fighters and leaders in his story (Characters like Ved vyas, Amba, Pandu in Mahabharata are referred to as C.Rajgopalachari, Lal Bahadur Shastri, Subhash Chandra Bose respectively).The main protagonist of this novel is Bhishma Gangaji, a combination of Mahabharta’s Bhishma Pitamah and the father of our nation, Mahatma Gandhi.What surprised me the most is Tharoor's narration and the concept of the novel.
 It is so fascinating!
 Books like The Great Indian Novel teach us that our Mythological stories are so versatile, that they can be retold in 100 different ways and yet, each adaptation will sound different from the other.
 These stories can continue to entertain us for centuries to come.
 A must read for those who love to experiment (Ahem, This one is an award winning book, So read it anyway.
 You can't afford to miss it).

 I could well have written a TOP 10 list.
 But to help those who still need some recommendations,

-here are some more books which you must read:
+here are some more books that you must read:

-here are some more books which you must read:
+here are some more books that you must read:

-So now that you've got a whole lot of reading to do, go dive into an ocean full of books!
+So now that you've got a whole lot of reading to do, go ahead and dive into an ocean full of books.